National Eisteddfod of Wales: The Maes

+Gorsedd of Bards

 The festival has a quasi-druidic flavour, with the main literary prizes for poetry and prose being awarded in colourful and dramatic ceremonies under the auspices of the Gorsedd of Bards of the Island of Britain, complete with prominent figures in Welsh cultural life dressed in flowing druidic costumes, flower dances, trumpet fanfares and a symbolic Horn of Plenty.
 However, the Gorsedd is not an ancient institution or a pagan ceremony but rather a romantic creation by Iolo Morganwg in the 1790s, which first became a formal part of the Eisteddfod ceremonial in 1819.
 Nevertheless, it is taken very seriously, and an award of a crown or a chair for poetry is a great honour.
 The Chairing and Crowning ceremonies are the highlights of the week, and are presided over by the Archdruid.
-Other important awards include the (first introduced in 1937) and Welsh Learner of the Year award (first introduced in 1983).
+Other important awards include the Prose Medal (first introduced in 1937) and Welsh Learner of the Year award (first introduced in 1983).

 There are three ranks of membership in the Gorsedd.
 Until 2012 they were, in ascending order of honour: